DarkPhoenix6853/RelicBot/README.md

 * When a user leaves the server, their relic subscriptions are wiped to limit future useless pings

 ## Roadmap - Current

-### Project Expiry
-* Save the time at which a squad was created
-* Use Cron to run a sweep every 5 minutes
-* Sweep checks if a squad is too old, and closes/deletes it

 ### Project Reputation
 * ~~Track number of filled squads someone has been a part of~~
 * ~~Some command to check someone's rep~~